 World War II

 Soon after the invasion of the Kingdom of Yugoslavia, Axis-aligned forces marched into Vukovar on April 11, 1941, at which point the city was incorporated in the newly created Axis puppet state of the Independent State of Croatia (NDH).
 Living under the rule of this new Axis controlled regime, which was policed by the notorious Ustaše military force, was brutal and oppressive for many civilians, especially for Serbs, Jews, communists and other dissidents.
-While in Vukovar in June of 1941, notable NDH politican Mile Budak gave a speech to the Ustaše proclaiming that all Serbs in the NDH should be considered foreigners, openly stating: "...let [the Serbs] know that our motto is: either bow or be removed."
+While in Vukovar in June of 1941, notable NDH politician Mile Budak gave a speech to the Ustaše proclaiming that all Serbs in the NDH should be considered foreigners, openly stating: "...let [the Serbs] know that our motto is: either bow or be removed."
 It was not long before the Ustaše began to execute those citizens it found to be 'undesirable'.
-One of the most notorious instances of mass executions in Vukovar was carried out in July of 1941, where hundreds of civilians were killed during that month in retaliation for attacks from Partisan resistance fighting during the skirmishes in the nearby Fruška Gora mountains.
-These hundreds of civilians and supporters from across Srem region were snatched from their homes and arrested in the dead of night, brought to Vukovar, stripped of their belongings, given speedy show-trials and then executed in a wooded area on the southern outskirts of town called 'Dudik', a word which literally means in Serbo-Croatian 'grove of mulberry trees'.
+One of the most notorious instances of mass executions in Vukovar was carried out on July 25th, 1941, where a large group of local civilians were killed in retaliation for the killing of an Ustaše soldier by Partisan resistance in the nearby village of Bobota.
+These civilians and Partisan supporters were snatched from their homes and arrested in the dead of night, stripped of their belongings, given speedy show-trials and then executed in a wooded area on the southern outskirts of town called 'Dudik', a word which literally means in Serbo-Croatian 'grove of mulberry trees'.

 As the war continued in 1942, the NDH leadership felt the resistance from Partisan rebels in the Srem region was still not being controlled to an acceptable level.
-As a result, in the beginning of August 1942, Ustaše Provost Marshal Viktor Tomić was sent to Vukovar to aid in controlling the situation, with orders to work toward expelling the ethnic-Serb civilian population.
-One of the first actions Tomić made as soon as he arrived to Vukovar was to restrict access to all telephone and telegraph services, while also instituting a strict curfew.
+Especially problematic to the NDH was that the Partisans were torching valuable Slavonian wheat fields as a means of starving their enemy.
+As a result, at the beginning of August 1942, Ustaše Provost Marshal Viktor Tomić was sent to Vukovar to aid in controlling the situation, with orders to work toward expelling the ethnic-Serb civilian population.
+One of the first actions Tomić made as soon as he arrived in Vukovar was to restrict access to all telephone and telegraph services, while also instituting a strict curfew.
 This ensured no outsiders would be aware of the actions he was to take and effectively made the city's residents prisoners in their own homes.
-From this point, not only were Serbs, Jews and other persons unwanted by the NDH expelled, but hundreds more were also arrested and imprisoned without trial, then subsequently executed.
-By the end of that month of August, Tomić was unexpectly called by the NDH leadership to assist with controlling the nearby city of Sremska Mitrovica, but not before executing well over 100 additional civilians for the accused crime of being rebel sympathizers.
+From this point, not only were Serbs, Jews and other persons unwanted by the NDH expelled, but hundreds more were also arrested and imprisoned without trial, then subsequently executed at the Dudik groves.
+By the end of that month of August, Tomić was unexpectedly called by the NDH leadership to assist with controlling the nearby city of Sremska Mitrovica, but not before executing well over 100 additional civilians for the accused crime of being rebel sympathizers.

 Photo 1: Soviet Red Army troops during the Liberation of Vukovar in 1945

 However, before Tomić left, he ordered all civilian prisoners still in captivity in Vukovar to be transported to the death-camps at Jasenovac.
 Vukovar was finally liberated from the Ustaše fighters on April 14th and 15th of 1945, after the breaking of the Sremski Front, by 1st and 3rd Yugoslav Partisan Armies, along with assistance from Soviet Red Army forces (Photo 1).
-After accounting for the dead at the end of the war, it is roughly estimated that about 455 civilians were executed at Dudik, yet some suspect the number to be much higher.
-Of those specifically accounted for, 348 were Serbian, 71 were Croats and 2 were from Bosnia.
+After accounting for the dead at the end of the war, it is roughly estimated that about 455 civilians were executed at Dudik during the course of the war, yet some suspect the number to be much higher.
 They were all buried in 9 mass graves among the mulberries around the area of this memorial.
+The Dudik mass graves were exhumed in 1945 shortly after the end of the war (Photo 2), overseen by the State Commission for establishing the Crimes of the Occupying Forces and their Collaborators.
+Of those specifically accounted for during the exhumations, 348 were Serbian, 71 were Croats and 2 were from Bosnia.